FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 #### Model file

 Each model needs their own configuration file.
-In this package you can look at the example from the SERP robot simulation model in the file [serp.model.yaml](world/serp.model.yaml).
+In this package you can look at the example from the SERP robot (a simple differential drive robot) simulation model in the file [serp.model.yaml](world/serp.model.yaml).

 This file starts by defining a list of bodies with predefined shapes or customizable polygons that create the shape of the model.
 It can also have a list of joints to connect the bodies.